HichemMaiza/Text-Classification-Project/readme.md

+# Project utility
-# The main objectif of this project is to compare a basic approach to deep neural network model apprach its about classifying texts into 14 classes.
+The main objective of this project is to compare a basic approach to deep neural network model approach applaying to a texts classification problem  (14 classes)
 ## author
 Hichem MAIZA
 ## Acknoldgement: